pythonpypy/deep-learning-in-python/README.md

 # deep-learning.
 (Toy Neural Network in Numpy)
-(code for visualizing what CNN learn) ,
+(code for visualizing what CNN learns) ,
 (visualizing what CNN learns)